arnispk/Guidelines/CSS/README.md

     margin: 0 auto }
 ```

-In addition meaningful whitespace may be used according to these rules:
+In addition, meaningful whitespace may be used according to these rules:

-* Properties are grouped by type (in order of priority).
-  1. Box
-  2. Border
-  3. Background
-  4. Text
-  5. Other

 An empty line may follow after each type of property for readability. (especially with the use/need of web-prefixes)